Do I Need A Will?

 A last will and testament is a document you create to instruct how you want your property distributed upon your death.
 Who gets the house?
 Who gets which antiques?
 Who gets a bank account?
 Who takes care of the pets?
 These are just some of the questions upon which a will answers and instructs, and just some of the information we will obtain to draft a solid last will and testament that can stand up in probate and prevent challenges to its validity.

-What is the Purpose of a Will in Ohio?
+What is the Purpose of a Will?

 The person creating a Will is known as a testator.
 The testator devises property and assets to named beneficiaries in a Will.
 This gives testators far more control over assets – both while they are alive and after they pass away.